ldtteam/MinecoloniesWiki/source/misc/recipes.md

 Listed in this page are the current crafting recipes available in MineColonies/Structurize.
 This will be updated as any craftables are added and made public.

-**Notes:**
+**Note:**
-The building tool used in any of these recipes will not be consumed in the recipe.
+The [building tool](../../source/items/buildingtool) used in any of these recipes will not be consumed in the recipe.
 It is included to separate our recipes from possible conflicting recipes in other mods.

 ## Items and Blocks